Sewer Backups Causing Flood, Water, and Mold Damage

 - Ensure proper air ventilation.
 Even after all of the mold has been removed, there is no guarantee that it won’t come back later on.
 Allowing proper ventilation throughout your home such as running the heat or air conditioning will reduce moisture which in turn makes it difficult for bacteria to grow.

 - Keep your home updated.
 As the materials (wood, stone, drywall, etc.) used to build your home continue to age over time, they will develop cracks; this allows for moisture to seep in, followed by bacteria.
 Just be sure to replace these when necessary and you shouldn’t have any problems in the future.

 So who would’ve known that flood damage could have such a long term effect on your home?
 It all starts with that heavy rainstorm.
 The water running off the streets will eventually accumulate underground, causing a sewer backup.
 The water has nowhere to go but into your home, now making it your problem.
 The effects of water damage can be devastating, but it is imperative to have it restored as soon as possible in order to prevent further damage(mold) in the future.
 Everyone knows that there is no stopping mother nature; however, taking the proper steps to prepare for flooding will surely save you costly damages in the future.

 Dealing with Water Damage

-In the event you have incurred severe water damage or flood in your home, be sure to locate your nearest ServiceMaster for immediate water damage repair services.
-These technicians will not only extract the water but effectively restore the affected materials caused by the water or moisture.
+In the event, you have incurred severe water damage or flood in your home, be sure to locate RestorationMaster for immediate water damage repair services.
+Our professional technicians will not only extract the water but effectively restore the affected materials caused by the water or moisture.
 If there is mold growth on your property, you can also have it properly removed using mold remediation services.